yamadapc/git-switch-protocol/README.md

 Remote `bitbucket` is already using `https`.
 Skipping...
 ```

+## Installing

+To install, either build it from source with `dub` and `dmd` (version 2.066 or
+greater) or download a binary release from the releases section.

 ## License
 This code is licensed under the GPLv3 license.
 See the [LICENSE](/LICENSE) file
 for more information.